arpit-gaur06/test-template/posts/installation.md

 **1. Install Pyvista**

 The only prerequisite for installing PyVista is Python itself.
-We can use Anaconda or Pip as a virtual environment and package manager for Python.
+We can use Anaconda or Pip as virtual environment and package manager for Python.

 PyVista can be installed by `conda-forge`:
 ```python